gtrant/eraser/trunk/eraser5/README.txt

    1.1.
 Copyright

-        Eraser Copyright © 2007-2008 by the Eraser Project.
+        Eraser Copyright © 2007-2008 by The Eraser Project.
 All rights reserved.
         Eraser Copyright © 2002-2006 by Garrett Trant.
 All rights reserved.
         Eraser Copyright © 1997-2002 by Sami Tolvanen.
 All rights